Global hyperbolicity and manifold topology from the Lorentzian distance: Introduction

 For the converse, the assumption that the Alexandrov topology is Hausdorff implies, by a classical result \cite{hawking66b,kronheimer67,penrose72}\cite[Thm.\ 4.75]{minguzzi18b}, that the spacetime is strongly causal and that the Alexandrov topology coincides with the manifold topology.
 In particular, the spacetime is non-total imprisoning, and thus the result follows from \cite[Cor.\ 3.3]{minguzzi08e}: a spacetime is globally hyperbolic if it is non-total imprisoning and, for every $p, q \in M$, $\overline{I(p,q)}$ is compact.
 In the original formulation, the closure was taken with respect to the manifold topology, which we have just shown to coincide with the Alexandrov topology.
 This concludes the proof. \end{proof}

-This simple characterization is remarkable in several respects.
-Not only does it achieve our objective; the definition also depends solely on the notion of a chronological diamond.
-This notion encapsulates the same information as the chronological relation; indeed, we defined the chronological diamond via the chronological relation, but the reverse direction can also be established via $(p,q) \in I \Leftrightarrow I(p,q) \ne \emptyset$.
+This characterization is remarkable in several respects.
+Not only does it achieve our objective, but it also depends solely on the notion of a chronological diamond.
+This notion contains the same information as the chronological relation itself; while we defined the chronological diamond using the chronological relation, the reverse direction can also be established via